xqpeng/cfeccDNACodes/README.md

    Input parameter:

-         (1) list_file is a file contain the discordantly-aligned SAM filenames of a group of samples.
+         (1) list_file is a file contain the discordantly-aligned sam filenames of a group of samples.

              For example: list_HCC_discordant_pairs